 This page explains Clover's Test Optimization feature and gives a brief explanation of how it works.
-See the Test Optimization Quick Start Guide for practical instructions.
+See the Test Optimization Quick Start Guide for Ant for practical instructions.

 On this page:

 Test optimization will make a build potentially complete a lot faster than a full build and test run.
 It should do this without substantially compromising the quality of the feedback it gives; in other words a quicker pass or fail result, but a reasonably accurate pass or fail.

 There are two ways of ensuring a build completes quickly:

 1. Run only the tests required to confirm the validity of the changes that triggered the build.

 2. Run all the tests but in an optimal order: any failed tests from the previous build, all tests covering modified code, then in ascending order by test invocation time.